simple-registry/simple-registry/doc/explanation/storage-backends.md

 - **Scaling issues**: metadata round-trips worsen as replicas increase

 For multi-replica deployments, use S3 instead: conditional writes give the queue its atomic claim keys with no additional infrastructure.

-See the [configuration reference](../reference/configuration.md#prometheus-metrics) for the full metrics list.

 ---